zzorica/selfservicepassword/README.md

 ```
 # Quickstart

 To start the container this is the minimum needed to pass to `docker run`.
+Of course generate your own string for `keyphrase`.
 ```bash
 docker run -d -p 8080:80 -e SSP_KEYPHRASE="OoSaiFeeChee3jeiphai5Aevae1ahRie" --name ssp zzorica/selfservicepassword:latest
 ```
 Now you can access it on `http://localhost:8080`.
-Rest of variables and their defaults are in table below.
+Rest of the variables and their defaults are in table below.

 # Configuration parameters